mr4tt/csmic/content/misc/analytics.md

         - password: umami
     - go to settings to change your password

-    Optional: use [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/), a process manager, to manage your Umami instance.
+    Optional: use [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/){: target="_blank"}, a process manager, to manage your Umami instance.
 This makes it easier to start and stop Umami when it stops running, like when you restart your server.

     - `npm install pm2 -g`
     - `pm2 start npm --name umami -- start`